-My name is Dr. Kj Swanson, an affiliate professor of Theology & Culture here at The Seattle School and the Writing Workshop instructor.
-I am also a Seattle School MDiv alum and supervise the team of Assistant Instructors, whom you will get to know well this year.
-In terms of academic writing, I am admittedly much more of a Hermione Granger than a Ron Weasley (I love research!!!), but I don’t think a week passes that I’m not learning something new about the writing process.
-The Writing Workshop is one of the neatest things I get to do in my work at this school, and I hope you’ll be a part of it this year.
+My name is Dr. Kj Swanson, an affiliate theology faculty member here at The Seattle School.
+I am also a Seattle School MDiv alum and I supervise the team of Assistant Instructors, whom you will get to know well this year, but leading the Writing Workshops is one of the neatest things I get to do in my work at this school, and I hope you’ll be a part of it this year.

 We offer two sections of Writing Workshops: one before and one during the fall term.
-Section 1 will be held as a pre-term intensive in August on the following days from 12:30-4:00pm:
+This year, both workshops will be offered online.*

 What to Expect